 It is important to note, that currently in Australia, the solar panel recycling industry is in its infancy and there is no organisation who currently complies with Australian Standard AU/NZ 5377 who can recycle solar panels.
 We acknowledge that this is a big issue for the solar industry not only in Victoria, but Australia-wide, and we are taking steps to work with Federal and State Governments, key stakeholders and industry to address this.
 We are committed to a well-regulated and responsible e-waste recycling industry.
 For further information or to become involved, please contact the Clean Energy Council’s Project and Policy Manager, Maryanne Coffey on [email protected].

-The Victorian Government is taking steps to address e-waste recycling infrastructure by committing $15 million in e-waste infrastructure grants to increase local government’s capacity to safely collect and store e-waste.
-More information on this program can be found on the Sustainability Victoria website.
+The Victorian Government is taking steps to address e-waste recycling infrastructure and committed $15 million in e-waste infrastructure grants to increase local government’s capacity to safely collect and store e-waste.
+Read the report on the e-waste infrastructure program on the Sustainability Victoria website.

 The Clean Energy Council has taken a leading role in establishing a body to oversee the implementation of a battery stewardship scheme.
 The Battery Stewardship Council (BSC) was formed in early 2019, combining government and industry bodies that had undertaken important background work on understanding the markets and the barriers to recycling that need to be addressed in a stewardship scheme.
 The Clean Energy Council is working with the BSC on the design of an industry-led stewardship scheme and will undertake a range of consultations in the coming months to flesh out the details of a scheme.
 If you would like more information or want to be involved in this process, please contact Maryanne Coffey via [email protected]